oddstream/gosol/README.md

 ## TODO

+* The LÖVE+Lua version contains several things that are implemented better, so I'm in the process of copying the designs back to this version.
 * Scripted game variants, possibly using [GopherLua](https://github.com/yuin/gopher-lua).
-* Get it working on Android (agggh! help!).
+* ~~Get it working on Android (agggh! help!).~~
 * Reduce the size of the executable (using [UPX](https://upx.github.io/)?) and WASM.
 * I'd like it to have an inter-user high scores table, but the Google Play games services interface and setup is inpenetrable to me at the moment.
-* Give up and rewrite the whole thing in [Defold](https://www.defold.com), or Dart+Flutter, or Kotlin+Korge, or something else.
+* Give up and rewrite the whole thing in [Defold](https://www.defold.com), or Dart+Flutter, or Java+libGDX, Kotlin+Korge, Haxe, Rust, Tcl/Tk, Wren, Clojure, or something else.
+I agonize over this, usually early in the morning, but keep coming back to C, Go or Lua.

 ## History